oskariorg/oskari-docs/md/documentation/core-concepts/bundle-manager.md

 * instantiates Bundle Instances
 * manages Bundle Instance lifecycle

+The code for Oskari class system/bundle manager/Oskari loader can be found in `Oskari/src`.
+The minified version of this is available in `Oskari/bundles/bundle.js` and a new version of this core-functionality can be built by running `npm run core` command in `Oskari/tools` folder.

 ## Oskari loader

 Oskari loader is part of Oskari core functionality.
 The loader takes in a JSON-array describing bundles that need to be loaded, started and configured: